-Despite being design for trail, the DT 125cc motorcycle was fully roadworthy.
+Despite being design for off roading, the DT 125cc motorcycle was fully roadworthy.
 It had shock mounted tacho and speedo meters, turn signals and well as rear stop light.
-The seat was slim, but comfortable and heavy duty multiply tires ensure good contact with any surface.
+The seat was slim, but comfortable, and heavy duty multiply tires ensure good contact with any surface.

 Yamaha DT125 was renowned for its strong acceleration, agility and responsive handling.

-Since introduced, DT 125 motorcycles were ideal for variety of functions whether it was commuting to work, dirt bike fun or off-road adventure.
+Since introduced, DT 125 two strokes were ideal for a variety of functions whether it was commuting to work, dirt bike fun or off-road adventure.
 They were motorcycles both for leisure and work, especially popular in the farming industry.

 Development of DT125